 +8 Weeks +12 Weeks +24 Weeks +36 Weeks +48 Weeks

 Questions/CASI

-Counselling \checkmark \checkmark
+Counselling

 Brief physical exam \checkmark

-Blood
+Blood \checkmark \checkmark \checkmark

-Urine \checkmark \checkmark \checkmark \checkmark
+Urine \checkmark \checkmark \checkmark

-Rectal and oral pharyngeal 2 N N N

-swabs v v v v
+Vaginal swab \checkmark \checkmark

-PrEP pills offered \checkmark \checkmark \checkmark
+PrEP pills offered

 Permanently Stopping Study Medicine

 CAB pills are only given in Step 1, and then stopped permanently.
 If you need to leave the study before you receive any CAB injections, we'd still like to do a final study visit, which will include the same activities as the Step 3 Follow-Up Visits.
 If you permanently stop taking CAB after you had at least 1 CAB injection, then you will move straight to Step 3 follow-up visits, if you agree to stay in the study.